XB32Z/motor_controllers/README.md

 ### Communication
 The lowest level of the library is the interface to the chips that are able to produce binary and or PWM signal.
 There are currently two chips implemented:
  - PCA9685: uses i2c to communicate with the host (where the program runs)
- - BCM2835: is the chips present on RPis to controls the GPIOs.
-The i2c communication used by the chip above, actually uses this too.
-Note that one should not use directly the GPIOs of the BCM2835 to power any device but connect it to some other chip like a H-Bridge.
+ - BCM2835 or BCM2711: is the chips present on RPis to controls the GPIOs.
+With this chip you can read and write on GPIOS as well as produce hardware or software PWM signals.
+This chip can be controlled with two libraries:
+   - The bcm2835 library (cannot produce software pwm signals)
+   - The pigpio library

 #### PCA9685